privacyguides/privacyguides.org/README.md

 1. Clone this repository and submodules: `git clone --recurse-submodules https://github.com/privacyguides/privacyguides.org.git`
 2. Enable SSH commit verification with our local [`.allowed_signers`](/.allowed_signers) file: `git config gpg.ssh.allowedSignersFile .allowed_signers`
-3. Install Python **3.7**
+3. Install Python **3.10**
 4. Install **pipenv**: `pip install pipenv`
-5. Install dependencies: `pipenv install --dev`
+5. Install dependencies: `pipenv install --dev` (install [Pillow and CairoSVG](https://squidfunk.github.io/mkdocs-material/setup/setting-up-social-cards/#dependencies) as well to generate social cards)
-6. Serve the site locally: `pipenv run mkdocs serve --config-file mkdocs.production.yml`
+6. Serve the site locally: `pipenv run mkdocs serve --config-file mkdocs.production.yml` (set `CARDS=true` to generate social cards)
     - The site will be available at `http://localhost:8000`
     - You can build the site locally with `pipenv run mkdocs build`
     - This version of the site should be identical to the live, production version